-Since Italy and espresso were pretty much inseparable, every badly brewed cup could once-and-for-all stain the reputation of the beverage in the eyes of every person who tried it.
-That's precisely when Italians went:
+Since Italy and espresso were pretty much inseparable, every badly brewed cup could once-and-for-all stain the reputation of the beverage in the eyes of those who tried it.
+That’s precisely when Italians went:

 and founded in 1998 the Italian Espresso National Institute (Instituto Nazionale Espresso Italiano) – the official guardians and promotors of espresso.

 After three years of research, together with the International Institute of Coffee Tasters and the Taster Study Center (Centro Studi Assaggiatori), they managed to define the profile of a high-quality espresso.
 A year later, the Institute obtained certification for their espresso coffee, proudly marking it – Espresso Italiano.

 Espresso Italiano (Certified Italian Espresso)

 To be deemed Espresso Italiano, an espresso drink needs to meet rigorous brewing specifications issued by the Institute and approved by a third-party supervision body in accordance with ISO 45011 standard.
 The exact process is not public, for obvious reasons, but it consists of four fundamental elements: